11CConnolly/sat_sim/README.md

 ctest
 ```

-## Documentation
-Docs provided are a very basic and barebones SUITP, SValP, and Development Plan.
-These are in .doc format and should be included in the email along with the results from the execution of the campaign.

 ## Issues
 Some issues that may arise during the compilation and/or execution of the program & their solutions: